trufont/trufont/docs/undo.md

 ## Implementation

-An undo/redo stack is often implemented with as an “undo manager” class.
+An undo/redo stack is often implemented with as an “undo manager” class, that is responsible for keeping track of changes, and interaction with the UI.
+It sits between the object model and the user interface.

-In the case of an outline editor, a lot of data will simply be copied, as it’s not always possible to simply “perform the reverse operation”.
-Transformations are a good example of that.
-But also point behavior: when a handle is implicitly being moved because it has a “smooth” connection to another, the opposite movement may result in a different position of the “implied” movement due to rounding.
-So in general, we need to efficiently copy the complete previous state of an outline to be able to do undo reliably.
+If a snapshot approach is chosen, one could store deltas _between_ the snapshots, reducing resource usage.

 If diffing between versions can be done with text-representations of objects, the github.com/google/diff-match-patch library may be of